dunno4321/YAGPCB/README.md

 3. Type `python main.py` into the command prompt
 4. It will ask you to click the link to authorize the bot with Twitch
 5. Click the link and follow the instructions to authorize the bot
-6. When you are done, you might see an error in command prompt about a JSON parse error.
-This is normal, no I don't know why it does that, just close command prompt and rerun the bot
-7. The bot should connect and print some debug info about the username and user ID of the bot.
+6. The bot should connect and print some debug info about the username and user ID of the bot.
-8. You should now be able to type !ping into your chat and have the bot respond with Pong!
+7. You should now be able to type !ping into your chat and have the bot respond with Pong!
-9. If something doesn't work, go to assets/log.log and do a ctrl+F for "error" or DM me on Discord @dunno4321 with the log file
+8. If something doesn't work, go to assets/log.log and do a ctrl+F for "error" or DM me on Discord @dunno4321 with the log file
-10. The web dashboard is located at [https://localhost:3000](https://localhost:3000)
+9. The web dashboard is located at [https://localhost:3000](https://localhost:3000)

 ## Commands